MS-CSE-GCR/ethereumsupplychain/readme.md

 1. Now create a Service Bus namespace

-2. In this exercise we don¡¦t need advanced features so switch to Basic tier.
+2. In this exercise we don!|t need advanced features so switch to Basic tier.
     Copy down the name of the service bus namespace.

 ![](media/7fe4bc47c0c39606c50d41f24a66d082.png)